saif-khan2/RecombinaseSwitchModel/README.md

 # RecombinaseSwitchModel
 MATLAB code to plot heatmap and 3D hill equations

-Hill2D.mlx is the primary function that needs the other functions to run and outfut data
+fitData.mlx is the primary function that needs the other functions to run and output data

 The experimental data is titled 'dox_aba_cell_ratios.csv'